nyokley/Flow-Sensor-Software/FlowSensorReadme.txt

 To use debugging leds:
 	Three LEDS: LEDB, LEDG, LEDR - set port using LEDx_DIR_OUT and turn on/off using LEDx_ON / LEDx_OFF

+Sensor:
+When it is time for the device to start polling, call sensor_startSampling(int numberSamples).
+It will turn on the ADC and timer and poll for numberSamples intervals then stop.
+The time between samples can be controlled in the function sensor_start_timer by changing the parameters for
+TIMER_A_configureUpMode.
+The data can be seen within the sensorState struct, declared in main.c.

 Thermometer:
 The microcontroller communicates with the ADT7320 via SPI.
 The slave select pin is P3.0.